Kaizer Chiefs legend endorses ex-Sundowns manager for Amakhosi role

 Brian Baloyi: Kaizer Chiefs Legend Names Pitso Mosimane As Perfect Coach for Amakhosi

-Pressure continues to mount on the current coaching duo of Cedric Kaze and Khalil Ben Youssef after the club endured a disappointing run of results, suffering four straight defeats in all competitions.
+The Glamour Boys are currently struggling under the guidance of coaching duo Cedric Kaze and Khalil Ben Youssef, with the Soweto giants enduring a disappointing run of form which has seen them lose five of their last six games in all competitions.

-The Soweto-based outfit has already seen its hopes of silverware fade this season, with the Betway Premiership now the only competition where they still have a mathematical chance of success.

-Even so, Mamelodi Sundowns and Orlando Pirates remain the leading contenders for the title as they continue to dominate the race at the summit of the standings.
+The Soweto-based side has already seen their hopes of winning silverware fade this season, with the Betway Premiership now the only competition where they still have a mathematical chance of success, with Mamelodi Sundowns and Orlando Pirates remaining the leading contenders for the league title.

 PAY ATTENTION: stay informed and follow us on Google News!

-Speaking on Metro FM’s SNAWA, Baloyi acknowledged that several capable coaches could take on the challenge, but placed Mosimane ahead of Benni McCarthy in his preference.
+Speaking on Metro FM’s SNAWA, the former South African goalkeeper acknowledged that several capable coaches could take on the challenge, but placed Pitso ahead of Benni McCarthy in his preference.

 “There are quite a few options.
 Benni could fit in well, and Pitso could also do the job, but personally I would choose Pitso over Benni,” Baloyi said.